 Old school memorization of spelling words and regurgitation on spelling tests is no longer the only way spelling is taught in schools.
-Teaching students the why and practicing word work and spelling in different ways to keep them engaged will help them develop stronger vocabulary and reading comprehension skills.
-I believe strongly in keeping the students engaged and having fun word work activities throughout the school year.
-Over the years I created meaningful activities that work with Words Their Way, Daily 5, Literacy Centers, Spelling Homework, Whole Group lessons and so much more.
-You will love teaching and using these endless spelling and word work activities.
+Teaching students the why and practicing word work and spelling in different ways to keep them engaged will help them develop more robust vocabulary and reading comprehension skills.
+I believe in keeping the students engaged and having fun with spelling, vocabulary, and word work activities throughout the school year.

-Over the years I have bundled my favorite tried and tested activities that students love using.
-I love using all of these activities mostly for the fact that you can use these activities with ANY list and they are NO Prep Resources.
-I always recommend to teachers to create these ahead of time if you are using in centers.
-A tip that I love doing is using Astro Brights Colored Paper [see images], I use this one.
-It stands out, and it is colorful for centers/ literacy stations.
-Another tip is to laminate or place in these pocket sleeves.
+Over the years, I have bundled my favorite tried and tested activities that students love using.
+I love using these activities because you can use them with any list, and there are no prep resources.
+I always recommend that teachers create these ahead of time if they are using them in centers.

 Keeping it fluent and relevant is the best thing you can do for your students.
 I try to create things that students will enjoy doing.
 So some of the activities I have included are: word work/ spelling texting, word work/ spelling comics, brainy writing, cursive, poetry, sentence writing, and so many other fun activities kids will love completing.